jeonghoon-lge/design-tokens_enovaui/README.md

-# design-token
+# @enact/design-tokens
-A repository for design token
+A design tokens repository for Enact